Richard Swinburne: Early life

 Swinburne was born in Smethwick, Staffordshire, England, on 26 December 1934.
-His father was a school music teacher, who was himself the son of an off-licence owner in Shoreditch.
+His father was a school music teacher, who was the son of an off-licence owner in Shoreditch.
 His mother was a secretary, the daughter of an optician.
 He is an only child.
 Swinburne attended a preparatory school and then Charterhouse School.

 Academic career

-Swinburne received an open scholarship to study classics at Exeter College, Oxford, but ultimately graduated with a first-class Bachelor of Arts degree in philosophy, politics, and economics.
+Swinburne received an open scholarship to study Classics at Exeter College, Oxford, but ultimately graduated with a first-class Bachelor of Arts degree in Philosophy, Politics and Economics.
 Swinburne has held various professorships throughout his career in academia.
 From 1972 to 1985, he taught at Keele University.
 During part of this time, he gave the Gifford lectures at Aberdeen from 1982 to 1984, resulting in the book The Evolution of the Soul.
 From 1985 until his retirement in 2002, he was Nolloth Professor of the Philosophy of the Christian Religion at the University of Oxford (his successor to this chair was Brian Leftow).
 He has continued to publish regularly since his retirement.

 Swinburne has been an active author throughout his career, producing a major book every two to three years.
 He has played a role in the recent debate over the mind–body problem, defending a substance dualism that recalls the work of René Descartes in important respects (see The Evolution of the Soul, 1997).

 His books are primarily very technical works of academic philosophy, but he has written at the popular level as well.
 Of the non-technical works, his Is There a God?
 (1996), summarising for a non-specialist audience many of his arguments for the existence of God and plausibility in the belief of that existence, is probably the most popular and is available in 22 languages.

 In 1992 he was elected a Fellow of the British Academy.
-He is a recipient of James Joyce Award from the Literary and Historical Society of University College Dublin.
+He is a recipient of a James Joyce Award from the Literary and Historical Society of University College Dublin.
 Also, he was awarded honorary doctorates by the Catholic University of Lublin (2015), Dimitrie Cantemir Christian University in Bucharest (2016), the International Academy of Philosophy in Liechtenstein (2017), and New Georgian University in Poti (2023).